Wedding Hairstyle Tips for Every Hair Type

 If you want to wear a veil, choose a hairstyle that works with it.
 For example, you can wear it below a chignon or just above a half-updo.
 You might even consider keeping a fabulous style under wraps for your ceremony, so it's even more dazzling at your reception.
 Just be sure your stylist shows you or your maid of honor how to remove your veil without messing up your style.

-Chances are you typically wear your hair in a way that's both easy and flattering.
+Chances are you wear your hair in a way that's both easy and flattering on a day-to-day basis.
 Even if it's a basic ponytail, your hairstylist can help you create a wedding-worthy version of the look you're most comfortable with.
 And when all other inspiration escapes you, it's always helpful to match your hairstyle with your wedding style.
 If you're getting married in a ballroom, look for images of twists, buns and other formal updos.
 If you're marrying in a casual, backyard celebration, look for slightly less "done" styles like loose half-updos.

 Ready to book your hairstylist?
 Find the right beauty pro here.